 Outside the theme parks, Lake Garda's spectacular mountain scenery has to be seen to be believed.
 Take to the water for a cruise along the 32 miles of the lake.
 A popular option is a dinner cruise, where visitors can dine as they watch the sun setting over the mountains.
 Another great day trip is visiting the 13th-century Scaligero Castle, which offers great views from its position on a narrow promontory of land at the southern end of Lake Garda.

-3. Nature and Food in the Aosta Valley
+3. Nature and food in the Aosta Valley

 The Aosta Valley is right up in the north-west corner of Italy, close to the borders with France and Switzerland.
 This area is a popular ski destination in the winter months, but during the summer months visitors flock to Aosta from all over Europe to visit the famous national park and see the wildlife.
 Aosta is well-connected by public transport to both France and Spain.
-Trains run from Turin to Aosta every hour at peak times, and the journey takes a little over two hours.
+Regional trains run from Turin to Aosta every hour at peak times, and the journey takes a little over two hours.
 The Gran Paradiso National Park is just a short drive south of Aosta, with regular bus service between the two.

 Once you arrive at the national park, you'll find yourself at the heart of one of the best-preserved natural environments in the Alps.
 There are over 300 miles of trails for walking or cycling, and keep your eyes peeled for the ibex, which has been successfully reintroduced to the valley.
 The best time of year to see the Aosta Valley is at the height of summer when the Alpine flower meadows are at their most colourful.